JacobeCode/Automatic-assessment-of-Goodness-of-Pronunciation-GoP-in-English/README.md

 In course of this project with use of Kaldi toolit a few ASR models was trained and tested with GoP algorithm.

+Results and models can be found in respecive directories.

+Thesis and report (currently only in Polish) can be found in 'reports_and_thesis'.

 Program is created as Engineering Thesis by [JacobeCode](https://github.com/JacobeCode).